stefanfranzen/javascript-bookmarklets/README.md

 If you'd rather go through other channels, you can reach me at:
 - Email: s.jansson@gmail.com
 - International DevOps-slack community<a href="https://goo.gl/ozDDyL">https://goo.gl/ozDDyL</a>

+## Prerequisites

+- Created your custom javascript-booklet, inspired by this repositorys examples
+- Google Chrome installed (I will not cover other browsers)
+- Show bookmarks bar activated

+## Setup of booklets

+- Right-click your bookmarks bar and choose `"Add folder"` and name it "Booklets"
+- Right-click on your folder and choose `"Add Page"`, a popup will open
+- Describe shortly what your javascript booklets does in `"Name"`
+- Paste your javascript-booklet-code into `"URL"`

+## Using your booklet

+- Browse to the page you want to run your javascript-booklet on
+- Click on your new booklet-button in the bookmark bar

 ## License